washingtonstateuniversity/WSUWP-Plugin-Publish-Feed-Items/README.md

 ### Feed Items

 Feed items are the individual articles pulled in through the external source RSS feed and can be accessed under the **Feed Items** menu in WordPress.

+#### Central Feed

-Once these items have been pulled in, they are republished through a central feed such as `http://wnpa.wsu.edu/feed-items/feed/`.
+Once items have been pulled in from external sources, they are immediately republished through a central feed. (e.g. `http://wnpa.wsu.edu/feed-items/feed/`)

+* If the permalink option in **General** under **Settings** in the left menu of the admin area is set to anything other than *Default*, the URL of the feed will follow the structure of `http://wnpa.wsu.edu/feed-items/feed/`.
+* If the permalink option is left at its default setting the URL will follow the structure of `http://wnpa.wsu.edu/?post_type=wnpa_feed_item&feed=rss2`.

 By default, only feed items that have a visibility of `public` will be shown in this central feed.
 To see items in a feed that have been marked as `private`, an access key is required.